Definition of humanitarian crisis situation

-If the applicant has applied for or been awarded co-funding from other sources, the applicant must always state this in the budget.
+If the applicant has applied for or been awarded funding from other sources for the project, the applicant must always state this in the budget.

 Applications must be submitted in English.

-The Novo Nordisk Foundation does not support overhead expenses, i.e. expenses not directly related to and relevant to the project.
+The Novo Nordisk Foundation does not support overhead expenses, i.e. expenses that are not directly related to or relevant to the project in the application.